Miss Universe Puerto Rico 2012

-Special awards

 Castings

 Casting calls were held throughout Puerto Rico during the summer of 2011.
 Only 39 became the official contestants in an event on July 10, 2011 in Teatro Ambassador in San Juan.
 The judges of the final choice were trainer, Jackie Rodriguez, stylist, Junior Melendez, ex-Miss Puerto Rico contestant, Mari Tere Benes, choreographer, Estela Velez, designers, Richard Cotto and Rebecca Tiago and beauty queens expert Edgardo Virella.

 Contestants

 Here is a list of the official 39 contestants: